Sparsity-Dimension Trade-Offs for Oblivious Subspace Embeddings: Lower Bound for Sparse Case

 Following the same argument in~\cite{LL22}, we see that $U=VW$ is an isometry with probability at least $1 - \delta/(2K)$ when $n\geq Kd^2/(\beta^2\delta)$.
 Thus, we again assume that $K$ is large enough so that we only consider the case that $U$ is an isometry (i.e., $V$ has independent columns and the full column rank.)

-We employ the same strategy as in~\cite{LL22}.
-First, observe that if two columns of $\Pi V$ have a large inner product (in the absolute value) then $\Pi$ cannot be a subspace embedding for $U$.
-This is captured by the following lemma in~\cite{LL22}.
+\smallmodify{Our starting point is the same as~\cite{LL22}.} First, observe that if two columns of $\Pi V$ have a large inner product (in the absolute value) then $\Pi$ cannot be a subspace embedding for $U$.
+This is formally captured by the following lemma in~\cite{LL22}.